 Statistics 310A, 310B and 310C are measure-theoretic courses in probability theory, beginning with basic concepts of the law of large numbers, and martingale theory.

 Although the content of the first year core courses is specified by the department, the order in which topics are studied and details of the presentation are left to the instructor and will vary from year to year.
 Unusually well prepared students may place out of Statistics 305.
 Students who do not have a sufficient mathematics background can, with approval from the Graduate Director, take the 310 series after the first year.
+All must be taken for a letter grade.

 Stats 319 is a literature course in statistics and probability that is offered each quarter.
 The course is generally taken by students in the second and third years, and may be taken repeatedly.
 It serves two connected purposes: